Akshu-Agarwal2204/Covid19ReliefBot/README.md

 I added some resources I can find in the file [resources.txt](./resources.txt) and I'll update them as I will find more.

 These are not used in the Bot, but for general Help.
 You can share them with the needy and this may help them.

+## Note:
+This Page will get Updated 3-4 times Every Day as I find more Links for getting info on availability of Necessary Resources.
+If you're self Hosting it, I'd recommend you to check the Page and Update your Code too.

+Plus, If you can help in any way, please help the needy people.
+Your small help can save someone's Life.
+There are definitely people around you who are in need of blood, plasma, beds, etc. If you can provide any of these, go ahead!
+Your small help can save someone's Life!